 - Penny White is our Assistant Head for Progress, Guidance and Welfare

-- The Governor with responsibility for SEND is to be confirmed shortly.
+- The Governor with responsibility for SEND is Mr J. Seal.

 The Special Educational Needs and Disability Co-ordinator (SENDCo) is responsible for overseeing and planning the educational programme for all SEND students in the school.
 Different levels of support can be implemented dependent upon the needs of the student.